Window Replacement Cost in Minnesota: 2026 Pricing Guide

 Window Replacement in Minnesota's Top Cities

 Pricing can vary 20-40% between metro areas and rural communities within Minnesota.
-The major markets of Minneapolis, Saint Paul, Rochester, Duluth typically have more contractor competition, which helps keep prices in check.
+The major markets of Minneapolis, Saint Paul, Rochester, and Duluth typically have more contractor competition, which helps keep prices in check.

 | City | Estimated Range | Market Size |